msg-byu/getting-started/README.md

 GitHub pages is an alternative form of GitHub repository that enables GitHub to act as a server for static files.
 To create your GitHub pages repository go to [GitHub](https://github.com/) and create a new repository.
-This repositories name will be special it needs to be `'your GitHub user name'.github.io`.
-Go ahead and give the repository a license and a .gitignore file though it technically won't need it.
+This repository's name needs to be
+`'your GitHub user name'.github.io`.
+Go ahead and give the repository a license and a .gitignore file, though it technically won't need it.
 Then clone the repository to your local machine just like you did in the [Cloning Repositories](instructions/github.md#cloning-repositories) section of